Studley, Warwickshire

 Studley is a large village and civil parish in the Stratford-on-Avon district of Warwickshire, England.
 Situated on the western edge of Warwickshire near the border with Worcestershire, it is 3.5 mi southeast of Redditch and 13 mi northwest of Stratford-upon-Avon.
 The Roman road of Ryknild Street, now the A435, passes through the village on its eastern edge, parallel to the River Arrow.
 The name derives from the Old English leah, being a meadow or pasture, where horses, stod, are kept.

-The United Kingdom Census 2001 reported Studley's population as being 6,624, decreasing to 5,879 at the 2011 Census.
+The United Kingdom Census 2021 reported Studley's population as being 6,040.

 History

-The manor of Studley is recorded twice in the Domesday Book mostly as part of the lands of William son of Courbucion; who was appointed Sheriff of Warwick soon after 1086; where it reads, "In Ferncombe Hundred in Stodlei (Studley) 4 hides.
-Land for 11 ploughs.
-In lordship 2; 3 slaves.
-19 villagers with a priest and 12 smallholders have 9 ploughs.
-A mill at 5s; meadow, 24 acres; a salt house which pays 19 packloads of salt; woodland 1 league long and ½ a league wide.
-The value was and is 100s.
-Swein held it freely."
+The manor of Studley is recorded twice in the Domesday Book mostly as part of the lands of William son of Courbucion; who was appointed Sheriff of Warwick soon after 1086; where it reads:

-A further holding is listed as part of the land of William Bonavallet "William holds 1 hide in Stodlei from William.
-Land for 2 ploughs.
-In lordship 1 plough.
-Meadow 4 acres; woodland 3 furlongs long and 2 furlongs wide.
-Value 10s.
-Godric held it freely."
+A further holding is listed as part of the land of William Bonavallet: